spence-s/pino-princess/README.md

 /** @type {import('pino-princess').Configuration}*/
 module.exports = {
   /**
-   * blacklist
+   * exclude
    * string[]
    *
    * An array of strings which represent a key on any object.
    * Keys matching any one of these strings cause these keys to be excluded from the log output.
-   * The blacklist is always overridden by the whitelist.
+   * The excludes are always overridden by the includes.
-   * In this way, blacklist can be used to exclude large base objects and the whitelist
+   * In this way, excludes can be used to exclude large base objects and the "include"
    * can be used to pick certain fields and "add them back" to the log output.
-   * For example, by default, pino-princess blacklists the entire req or res object from any http logger.
+   * For example, by default, pino-princess excludes the entire req or res object from any http logger.
-   * Because some fields on req and res are required to constuct the core of the log line, these fields are added back via the whitelist.
+   * Because some fields on req and res are required to constuct the core of the log line, these fields are added back via the include.
    *
    * default value:
    */
-  blacklist: ["req", "res"],
+  exclude: ["req", "res"],

   /**
-   * whitelist
+   * include
    * string[]
    *
    * An array of strings which represent a key on any object.
    * Keys matching any one of these strings cause these keys will ensure the key is always part of the log output.
-   * The whitelist always overrides by the blacklist.
+   * The includes always overrides by the excludes.
-   * In this way, whitelist can be used to "add back" properties of blackListed objects to the log output.
+   * In this way, include can be used to "add back" properties of excluded objects to the log output.
-   * By default pino-princess whiteLists all the properties required to create our standard log line.
+   * By default pino-princess includes all the properties required to create our standard log line.
    *
    * default value:
    */
-  whitelist: [
+  include: [
     "res.statusCode",
     "req.method",
     "req.url",